tjusenchen/StoryDroid/README.md

 # StoryDroid, StoryDistiller, StoryDroid+
 We have made the source code and the corresponding dataset publicly available.
 We hope this project can benefit other researchers or practiontiners in the field of analysis of Android apps.
-Please feel free to contact us if you have any questions and issues.
+Please feel free to contact us (senchen@tju.edu.cn) if you have any questions and issues.
 We will continue to maintain this project.
 Thanks for your feedback.

 ## Environment Configuration
 * Ubuntu/Macbook